 - Student will complete the program

 - Graduates job place rate of 80% within 6 months post completion of passing their MDCB exam

 - Program will maintain an attrition rate of less than 25%

-Interviews are conducted during the second and third week of June.
-Final determination will be made by July1, with acceptance letters sent out from the SAHP Admissions Committee by the middle of July.
-Priority is given to students whom have completed the following requirements:
+All applicants will be interviewed by the selection committee with the final determination made by June 1.
+Acceptance letters will be sent out from the SAHP Admissions Committee by the first week of July.
+Priority is given to students who have completed the following requirements:

 - Completed all pre-requisite classes

 - Written and submitted admissions essay (see application portal for details)

 - Completed 4-8 hours of observation in a Radiation Oncology Department.
 The career observation form can be downloaded on the forms page and brought to the the interview or submitted to the address given on the form)